 January 14th, 2020: Eva Olsson has been interviewed by Jeol.
 Eva talks about what inspires her, the research at the Eva Olsson Group and the exciting challenges up ahead.
 You can read the interview here.

-January 14th, 2020: Lunjie Zeng and Shun Kondo has received a grant from Excellence Initiative Nano for instrument building.
-The project is titled "A multifunctional specimen holder for atomic-scale investigation of bias, strain and photon induced effects in a transmission electron microscope".
+January 14th, 2020: Lunjie Zeng and Shun Kondo has received project funding from Excellence Initiative Nano for instrument building.
+The aim of the project is to build a multifunctional TEM holder for studying strain, bias and light induced effects in functional materials at the atomic scale.

 December 2nd, 2019: Andy and Eva have published a paper in Nano Letters about using STEM EELS to visualize on the nano-scale the strong light-matter interactions between light produced by plamonic nanopyramids and excitons in TMDC materials.
 This was in collaboration with Timur Shegai's group here at Chalmers and Mathieu Kociak's group in Orsay, France.
 You can find the paper here.

 December 2nd, 2019: Andy, Torben and Eva have published a paper in Imaging and Microscopy about atomic site-specific strain mapping from high precision STEM images.
 This was in collaboration with Henrik Grönbeck's group here at Chalmers.
 You can find the paper here.

 July 22nd, 2019: We would like to welcome two new Post Docs to the Eva Olsson Group: Dr. Gabriel Sánchez Santolino and Dr. Shun Kondo.
 We are very happy to have you join!!